Janislav/project-diamond-hands/README.md

 ## Tradeoffs/Limitations

 - For readability and convenience, I used **Decimal** instead of **u128** and integer math.
 This makes it possible to have negative **Amounts**.
 To verify this is not the case, I introduced a property test to prove this.
 It's worth mentioning, though, that a **u128** wouldn't give us real guarantees about correctness.
-In the worst case, it would silently saturate to zero and mask logical bugs.
+In the worst case, it would silently saturate to zero and mask logical bugs in release build or panic in debug build.

 - The historical transactions (deposits) are saved in memory instead of being stored in a database.
 This could grow in memory and ran out of RAM, even though I tried to only save the relevant pieces of data.